-An accredited Anti-Fraud Specialist, contracted from the Mersey Internal Audit Agency (MIAA) supports the CCG with its counter fraud duties and responsibilities.
+An accredited Anti-Fraud Specialist, contracted from the Mersey Internal Audit Agency (MIAA) supports the CCG with its counter-fraud duties and responsibilities.
 An annual plan of anti-fraud activity is agreed at the beginning of each financial year and the Anti-Fraud Specialist completes the work to meet the NHS Counter Fraud Authority (formally NHS Protect) Standards for Commissioners.
 The work is regularly monitored by the CCG's Audit Committee via progress reports and, at financial year-end, via the Annual Anti-Fraud Report.

-Counter fraud arrangements
+Counter-fraud arrangements

-We have anti-fraud arrangements in place in line with the NHS Counter Fraud Authority Standards for Commissioners: Fraud, Bribery and Corruption.
+The CCG had anti-fraud arrangements in place in line with the NHS Counter Fraud Authority Standards for Commissioners: Fraud, Bribery and Corruption.

-The key features of our arrangements are:
+The key features of our arrangements included:

-- An Accredited Anti-Fraud Specialist is contracted from Mersey Internal Audit Agency to undertake antifraud work that is proportionate to identified risks contained within the Annual Plan for the financial year - Our Audit Committee receives a report against each of the Standards for Commissioners annually.
-There is executive support from the Governing Body via the Deputy Chief Finance Officer, local Fraud Champion, for a proportionate proactive work plan to address identified risks that demonstrate corporate responsibility for tackling fraud, bribery, and corruption - During 2021/22 and 2020/21, NHS Warrington CCG has not had to undertake any NHS Counter Fraud Authority Quality Assurance Inspections.
-Therefore, there have been no recommendations outlined for implementation or review.
+- An Accredited Anti-Fraud Specialist is contracted from Mersey Internal Audit Agency to undertake antifraud work that is proportionate to identified risks contained within the Annual Plan for the financial year - Our Audit Committee received a report against each of the Standards for Commissioners annually.
+There has been executive support from the Governing Body via the Deputy Chief Finance Officer, Local Fraud

 - Welcome

 - Highlights and Achievements of the Year

 - Performance Report

 - Accountability Report

 - Governance Statement

 - Remuneration Report

-- Staff Report
+- Staff Report (subject to audit)

 - Parliamentary Accountability and Audit Report

-- Annual Accounts

-- Acronyms